csenio/cool-code-discoveries/Readme.md

  ## css

- - `place-content: align justify` IS A SHORTHAND FOR ALIGN ITEMS/JUSTIFY CONTENT IN FLEXBOX
+ - `place-content: align justify` is a shorthand for align item / justify content

  ## html